wgjm1986/FIN323/README.md

     conda env create -f environment.yml

-This will create a Conda environment named:
+This will create a Conda environment named `FIN323`.

-    FIN323

 Once the environment is created, activate it:

     conda activate FIN323